Bifurcations of highly inclined near halo orbits using Moser regularization

-Consider the monodromy matrix $\tilde{\Phi} = d\tilde{\phi}_\tau(\tilde{\gamma}(0))$ of the flow of $X_Q$ in $\mathbb{R}^8$.
+Consider the monodromy matrix $\tilde{\Phi} = d\tilde{\phi}^\tau(\tilde{\gamma}(0))$ of the flow of $X_Q$ in $\mathbb{R}^8$.
 Because this flow has two additional integrals $f_1$ and $f_2$, we can take a basis adapted to these two integrals and to the tangent space of $T^*S^3$, for which the monodromy matrix takes the block form

 where $S$ represents the derivative of the flow restricted to $T^*S^3$ (see Lemma 2.3 of~\cite{moser_zehnder_notes_2005}).
 The matrix $S$ is symplectic and is conjugate to the monodromy matrix of $\gamma$ in the original coordinates via the derivative of Moser's transformation~\eqref{eqn:moser_transf}.
-Thus the nontrivial Floquet multipliers of $\gamma$ and $\tilde{\gamma}$ are the same.
+Thus, the nontrivial (i.e., not equal to $1$) Floquet multipliers of $\gamma$ and $\tilde{\gamma}$ are the same.

-\begin{lemma} Let $\gamma$ be a periodic orbit in the unregularized system $X_H$ with Floquet multipliers $1, 1, \lambda_1, \cdots, \lambda_4$.
+\begin{lemma} Let $\gamma$ be a periodic orbit in the unregularized system $X_H$ with Floquet multipliers $\{1, 1, \lambda_1, \cdots, \lambda_4\}$.
 Then the Floquet multipliers of the corresponding orbit $\tilde{\gamma}$ in the Moser regularization are given as

 \end{lemma}